What are EDI payments and how do they differ from ACH and EFT?

 Costs

-Setting up and maintaining an EDI network is costly.
-More importantly, costs can get out of control if you don't install the right maintenance processes.
-Establishing and managing an EDI network doesn't make financial sense for some small businesses.
+Setting up and maintaining an EDI network is costly, especially if you don’t establish the right maintenance processes.
+Managing an EDI network doesn't make financial sense for some small businesses.
+In fact, it can turn into one of the many spend management issues for your business.

 Data backups

 Backups are critical in your EDI infrastructure setup.
 They also play a critical role in cybersecurity.
 Make sure your payment data is backed up to an off-site location that you can easily access.
-Review user access rules and ensure only the right roles in your organization have visibility into these datasets.
+Review user access rules and make sure only the right roles in your organization have visibility into these datasets.

 Why virtual cards are a great alternative to EDI payments